Advanced search

 Stashwick resides in Los Angeles with his wife Charity, whom he married in 1997 in the middle of Times Square in front of 20 close family members and friends, as well as all of New York City.
 The couple has two children.
 Their household also includes two dogs, two cats, and a conure (small parrot).

 In his spare time, Stashwick enjoys surfing, noodling on the ukulele, and writing screenplays and pilots.
 He's an avid TV fan (his current favorites are Breaking Bad, The Walking Dead, and Doctor Who) and a huge film buff (Star Wars, There Will be Blood, and Hedwig and the Angry Inch are among his favorites).
 A shameless geek, he can be found playing video games with his son or with his nose buried in a comic book.
 He's been a vegetarian since 1988.
 He loves traveling overseas as often as his hectic schedule permits.
-A self-professed Anglophile, Stashwick loves English comedy, music and television.- Music Artist
+A self-professed Anglophile, Stashwick loves English comedy, music and television.- Actor

 - Actor